wrenger/bitfield-struct-rs/README.md

 impl From<MyBitfield> for u64 { /* ... */ }
 impl Debug for MyBitfield { /* ... */ }
 ```

+> Hint: You can use the rust-analyzer "Expand macro recursively" action to view the generated code.

 ## `fmt::Debug`